Morgan-Griffiths/Udacity_multiplayer/README.md

 ## Implementation

-The agent is MADDPG (Multi Agent Deep Deterministic Policy Gradients)
+The agent is DDPG (Deep Deterministic Policy Gradients) with the following upgrades.

+- Priority Replay Buffer
 - Soft updates

 Contains the weights of the trained RL bot to solve the problem.
 Graphs indicating the progress of the agent and when it solved the problem.

-The MADDPG agent solved the enviroment in 625 steps (Average Reward over the last 100 steps > 0.5).
+The DDPG agent solved the enviroment in 625 steps (Average Reward over the last 100 steps > 0.5).

 ## There are two Environments: